jazavala/jazavala/README.md

 Hi, I'm Juan,

 I love solving problems working in a team and I enjoy topics related to agile architectures and methodologies.
-I love walking downtown I have 🐶🐶 dogs and a cat 🐈‍⬛.
-I'm a fan of the Las Vegas Raiders ☠️☠️☠️
+I love walking downtown I have 🐶🐶🐶 dogs and 🐈‍⬛ 🐈‍ 🐈‍ cats I'm a fan of the Las Vegas Raiders ☠️☠️☠️

 📬 How to reach me: